-Purpose.- To elect to be an S corporation, a corporation must file Form 2553.
-The election permits the income of the S corporation to be taxed to the shareholders of the corporation rather than to the corporation itself, except as noted below under Taxes an S Corporation May Owe.
+Purpose.
+To elect to be an S corporation, a corporation must file Form 2553.
+The election permits the income of the S corporation to be taxed to the shareholders of the corporation rather than to the corporation itself, except as noted below under Taxes an S corporation may owe.

-Who May Elect.- A corporation may elect to be an S corporation only if it meets all of the following tests:
+Who may elect.
+A corporation may elect to be an S corporation only if it meets all of the following tests:

-- 1. It is a domestic corporation. - 2.
-It has no more than 75 shareholders.
+1. It is a domestic corporation.

+2. It has no more than 75 shareholders.
 A husband and wife (and their estates) are treated as one shareholder for this requirement.
-All other persons are treated as separate shareholders. - 3.
-Its only shareholders are individuals, estates, certain trusts described in section 1361(c)(2)(A), or, for tax years beginning after 1997, exempt organizations described in section 401(a) or 501(c)(3).
-Trustees of trusts that want to make the election under section 1361(e)(3) to be an electing small business trust should see Notice 97-12, 1997-3 I.R.B.
-11.

-Note: See the instructions for Part III regarding qualified subchapter S trusts.
+All other persons are treated as separate shareholders.

+3. Its only shareholders are individuals, estates, exempt organizations described in section 401(a) or 501(c)(3), or certain trusts described in section 1361(c)(2)(A).
+See the instructions for Part III regarding qualified subchapter S trusts (QSSTs).

+A trustee of a trust wanting to make an election under section 1361(e)(3) to be an electing small business trust (ESBT) should see Notice 97-12, 1997-1 C.B.
+385. Also see Rev. Proc.
+98-23, 1998-10 I.R.B.
+30, for guidance on how to convert a QSST to an ESBT.
+If there was an inadvertent failure to timely file an ESBT election, see the relief provisions under Rev. Proc.
+98-55, 1998-46 I.R.B.
+27.

-- 4. It has no nonresident alien shareholders. - 5.
-It has only one class of stock (disregarding differences in voting rights).
+4. It has no nonresident alien shareholders.

+5. It has only one class of stock (disregarding differences in voting rights).
 Generally, a corporation is treated as having only one class of stock if all outstanding shares of the corporation's stock confer identical rights to distribution and liquidation proceeds.
-See Regulations section 1.1361-1(1) for more details. - 6.
-It is not one of the following ineligible corporations: - a.
-A bank or thrift institution that uses the reserve method of accounting for bad debts under section 585; - b.
-An insurance company subject to tax under the rules of subchapter L of the Code; - c.
-A corporation that has elected to be treated as a possessions corporation under section 936; or - d.
-A domestic international sales corporation (DISC) or former DISC. - 7.
-It has a permitted tax year as required by section 1378 or makes a section 444 election to have a tax year other than a permitted tax year.
+See Regulations section 1.1361-1(I) for details.

+6. It is not one of the following ineligible corporations:

+a.
+A bank or thrift institution that uses the reserve method of accounting for bad debts under section 585;

+b.
+An insurance company subject to tax under the rules of subchapter L of the Code;

+c.
+A corporation that has elected to be treated as a possessions corporation under section 936; or d.
+A domestic international sales corporation (DISC) or former DISC.

+7. It has a permitted tax year as required by section 1378 or makes a section 444 election to have a tax year other than a permitted tax year.
 Section 1378 defines a permitted tax year as a tax year ending December 31, or any other tax year for which the corporation establishes a business purpose to the satisfaction of the IRS.
-See Part II for details on requesting a fiscal tax year based on a business purpose or on making a section 444 election. - 8.
-Each shareholder consents as explained in the instructions for column K.
+See Part II for details on requesting a fiscal tax year based on a business purpose or on making a section 444 election.

+8. Each shareholder consents as explained in the instructions for column K.